dwright37/llm-knowledge/README.md

 ### Extracting Claim Clusters

-Doing 1) is as easy as creating a model, defining a set of prompt templates and topics you are interested in, and generating many outputs for those prompt templates and topics:
+Doing 1) is done by creating a model, defining a set of prompt templates and topics you are interested in, and generating many outputs for those prompt templates and topics:

 ```python
 from llm_knowledge.model import get_model